Career Night for the Arts + Entertainment

-Every year at Career Night for the Arts students from all majors gather to network with illustrious Boston College alumni who have sucessfully forged careers in writing, music, theater, fashion, visual art, photography, arts administration, and more.
-This is a great opportunity for current Boston College students to find out what it's really like to work in your chosen field and how to make a living from doing what you love, be it painting, singing, or acting.
+Every year at Career Night for the Arts and Entertainment, students from all majors gather to network with Boston College alumni who have forged artistic careers.
+This is a great opportunity for current students to discover what it is to work in a chosen field, and how pursuing a passion can lead to a fruitful career.

-Since its inception in 1999, Career Night for the Arts has provided an opportunity for students and alumni to dialogue and develop relationships.
-Each year over one hundred students join 20-25 BC alumni who have established successful careers as musicians, composers, conductors, photographers, graphics designers, painters, arts editors, producers, directors, stage directors, arts journalists, museum administrators, film editors, writers, actors, instructors, consultants, and arts attorneys.
-BC students can move around the museum informally talking with alumni from various artistic professions.
-Students will receive information about the alumni present and can choose who they would like to speak to and move at their own pace in this informal networking environment.
+Since its inception in 1999, Career Night for the Arts provided an opportunity for students and alumni to develop dialogue and relationships.
+Each year, over 100 students join 10-25 BC alumni who have established successful careers as: musicians, composers, conductors, photographers, designers, painters, editors, producers, directors, journalists, administrators, writers, actors, instructors, consultants, and attorneys.
+Students can navigate the museum talking with alumni from various professions.

 “I'd absolutely recommend Career Night to other BC students.
 I received great advice, and the alumni were all easy to talk to.
 I've already made connections and secured interviews!”